A bulk manifestation of Krylov complexity: Introduction

-Quantum complexity of a quantum state is defined as the minimal number of local unitary operations (known as ``gates") a quantum computer would need to apply to some reference state in order to create that state, up to some chosen precision set by a tolerance parameter.
-Analogously, quantum complexity can be defined for operators themselves.
+One particular definition of complexity in quantum systems is circuit complexity.
+Circuit complexity of a quantum state is defined as the minimal number of local unitary operations (known as ``gates") a quantum computer would need to apply to some reference state in order to create that state, up to some chosen precision set by a tolerance parameter.
+Analogously, circuit complexity can be defined for the operators themselves.
 The complexity of a given operator would be the minimal number of local unitary operators whose composition equals the given operator to within the chosen tolerance parameter.

-In a chaotic system the quantum complexity of a state evolves in the following manner: up to time scales of order the Hilbert space dimension, complexity grows, including a long period of linear growth (this was recently proven in \cite{Haferkamp:2021uxo}), and then, for a finite Hilbert space, complexity saturates at a value of order the Hilbert space dimension.
+In a chaotic system the circuit complexity of a state evolves in the following manner: up to time scales of order the Hilbert space dimension, complexity grows, including a long period of linear growth (this was proven in \cite{Haferkamp:2021uxo}), and then, for a finite Hilbert space, complexity saturates at a value of order the Hilbert space dimension.
 After saturation, for a finite Hilbert space, at even larger time scales the value of complexity is expected to undergo endless Sisyphean Poincar\'e recurrences visiting again and again initial complexity values.

-A concrete notion of quantum complexity which requires neither the introduction of a particular set of local unitary operations available to a quantum computer nor a choice of tolerance parameter, and under which the time evolution of complexity (for states evolving under a chaotic Hamiltonian) resembles the time-dependent profile described above, would be a natural candidate for holographic complexity.
+A concrete notion of complexity which requires neither the introduction of a particular set of local unitary operations available to a quantum computer nor a choice of tolerance parameter, and under which the time evolution of complexity (for states evolving under a chaotic Hamiltonian) resembles the time-dependent profile described above, would be a candidate for holographic complexity.
 Such a candidate should be naturally defined on the quantum mechanical boundary as well as in the quantum gravity bulk, preferably relating the complexity evolution of a state on the boundary to some invariant observable's time evolution in the bulk.

 Krylov complexity, first defined in \cite{Parker:2018yvk} for operators evolving in time in the thermodynamic limit and later shown to satisfy the expected profile for operator quantum complexity at all time scales in \cite{Barbon:2019wsy, Rabinovici:2020ryf} in a finite system, is naturally defined for any quantum system without external (human) input.
 Originally defined for an operator evolving in time under a Hamiltonian in the Heisenberg picture, it was then defined also for states evolving under a Hamiltonian according to the Schr\"odinger equation \cite{Balasubramanian:2022tpr}.
 By its definition, Krylov complexity is bounded from above by the state/operator Hilbert space dimension and indeed can be seen to saturate in \cite{Rabinovici:2020ryf} in the case of operators, while for infinite Hilbert spaces it does not saturate in general.